Pension Transfer Advice – How much does it cost in 2020

 You may want to transfer your final salary or defined benefit pension for a variety of reasons.
 Although transferring can be financially beneficial, the process complicated.
 The transfer can be to another employer, or if done at retirement it could be to an income drawdown product.

 So, the decision to transfer should not be made lightly.
-This article outlines some things you should consider before making a pension transfer.
+This article outlines some things you should consider before making a pension transfer from a defined benefit pension scheme rather than a defined contribution scheme.

 Should I seek pension transfer advice?